Table of Contents[Hide][Show]

 - 13. Add extra protection to diapers on a plane.

 - 14. Attitude is everything.

-Changing Diapers on a Plane: How To Do It
+Changing Diapers on a Plane: How and Where

-As a frequent business traveler and mother of four, all who flew before they were 3 months old, I can tell you this: Flying with babies requires some planning.
-Before you go, read these 14 tips for flying with a baby but the topic of changing diapers on planes deserves its own discussion.
+As a frequent business traveler and mother of four, I can confidently state that flying with babies requires planning.
+We cover general flying with baby tips but the topic of changing diapers on a plane deserves its own discussion.

-We have a travel changing pads that folds up into a little kit.
+We have a travel-changing pad that folds up into a little kit.
 It holds wipes, a few diapers, a change of clothes and some plastic bags.
 This “small profile” changing kit is much easier to carry down a narrow aisle to the airplane bathroom than a full diaper bag.

 2. Perform a pre-boarding diaper change.

 Change baby as close to boarding time as possible.
-This might buy you more time change-free on the airplane.
-Or your baby might take it as a personal challenge and go during the boarding process.
+The hope is it buys you more time before they’ll soil themselves on the airplane.
+Or your baby might take it as a personal challenge and go during the boarding process- you never know!

 Read More: 25 Tips to Make Traveling with Babies Easier

 3. Identify the location of the changing table.